cse-labs/k8s-quickstart/01-Docker101/README.md

 exit

 # We can also access remotely from codespaces
-# Click on Remote Explorer in the left nav
+# Click on "PORTS" tab in the terminal
-# Click on Open in Browser in the 127.0.0.1:8080 port
+# Click on Open in Browser (globe icon) in the 127.0.0.1:8080 port

 # Dogs RULE!